rung/go-safecast/README.md

 		return err
 	}
 ```
-This library also have `safecast.Int16` and `safecast.Int8`.
+This library also has `safecast.Int16` and `safecast.Int8`.
 You can use the functions in the same way as `safecast.Int32`

 ### Convert string to int32 (instead of strconv.Atoi())
 ```go